pasanbox/Ballerina-Wordpress-Connector/README.md

 ### Retrive all comments

-Retrieves all posts from the website (subject to Wordpress API constraints).
+Retrieves all comments from the website (subject to Wordpress API constraints).
 Please refer the [tests](https://github.com/pasanbox/ballerina-wordpress-connector/blob/master/wordpress/tests/test.bal) for an implementation example.

 ### Get author of a given post

-Retrieves all posts from the website (subject to Wordpress API constraints).
+Retrieves the author of the given post as a **WordpressApiAuthor** object.
 Please refer the [tests](https://github.com/pasanbox/ballerina-wordpress-connector/blob/master/wordpress/tests/test.bal) for an implementation example.